-A query letter can showcase your very best side to an editor.
-But if you make query letter mistakes it shows your worst side.
+Query letters showcase your very best side to editors.
+But when you make query letter mistakes it shows your worst side.
 Of course, you don't want to make errors.

-A successful query takes your compelling story idea, your solid writing background, and persuasive prose and convinces the editor that you have what it takes to provide an exciting and interesting story for the readers.
+Successful queries take your compelling story ideas, your solid writing background, and persuasive prose and convinces the editors that you have what it takes to provide an exciting and interesting story for their readers.

 Being a few inches off the mark with your query is as bad as missing

 the target completely.
 This is unfortunate, but it’s the way it is.